 - Special offer

-You can also tweak your calls to action and remove words like “join,” “register,” and “submit.”
-These words sound too formal and make your readers like they’re committing to something serious.
+You can also tweak your calls to action and remove words like “join”, “register,” and “submit.”
+These words sound too formal and make your readers feel like they’re committing to something serious.

 Instead, you can use whimsical phrases like, “Let’s do this!” or “Take me there!” to make your call to action buttons stand out and put people at ease.

-People often talk about list building using your website and landing page, but LinkedIn, Facebook, Instagram, and Twitter are pretty powerful for building lists, too.
+People often think you must build your email marketing using your website.
+But LinkedIn, Facebook, Instagram, TikTok, and X are pretty powerful for building lists and lead generation, too.

 The thing about social media is that people who follow you already like you, making your email list an easy sell.

-Make sure that you pitch your email list on your social media networks regularly to make sure that you’re not missing out on some of the easiest subscribes you’ll ever get.
+Make sure that you pitch your email marketing list on your social media networks regularly to make sure that you’re not missing out on some of the easiest new subscribes you’ll ever get.
+You can even run marketing campaigns on your platforms.

 Fear of missing out is one of the biggest motivators for people to act.
 If you can leverage this for list building, you’ll be looking at a higher opt-in rate than when you don’t make people feel that they might get left out.

 You can try doing this on blog post series where your readers are invested in every post that comes out.
-Simply add a call to action at the end of the post that says, “Get access to the next blog post in this series,” which leads to an opt-in box asking them to subscribe to your list to see the next post.
+Simply add a call to action at the end of the post that says, “Get access to the next blog post in this series”, which leads to an opt-in form asking them to subscribe to your list to see the next post.

-Imagine using this on all of your blog post series, and you’re looking at a few extra subscribers every month.
+Imagine using this on all of your article series, and you’re looking at extra email subscribers every month.

-Not everyone who comments on your blog posts has already subscribed to your email list.
+Not everyone who comments on your blog posts has already subscribed to your email marketing list.

 But you can make them sign up in an instant by adding a checkbox in the comment form that asks them to subscribe to your email list.

-It works because people who take time to comment on your blog are usually those who enjoyed what you have to say.
+It works because people who take time to comment on your blog are usually those who were moved by what you have to say.
 They like your blog post so much that they’re willing to engage with you and jump into the conversation.

 In other words, these people are already in the right state of mind to sign up for your list.
 All you need to do is give them a little nudge.

-Plus, it’s so easy to do!
-They only need to tick the checkbox to accomplish two actions at once—comment on your post and subscribe to your list.
+Plus, this type of lead generation is so easy to do!
+They only need to tick the checkbox to accomplish two actions at once — comment on your post and subscribe to your list.

-Did you know that your About page is one of the most visited places in your site?
+Did you know that your About page is one of the most visited places on your site?

-You can add an opt-in form at the bottom of the page, together with some social proof.
+You can add opt-in forms or freebie signup forms at the bottom of the page, together with some social proof.
 You can even add another form in the middle to make sure people don’t miss it.

 When you produce new content, your old content gets pushed back further and further into the deepest recesses of your site.
-And let’s face it, nobody has the patience to dig through your archives!
+And let’s face it, website visitors don’t have the patience to dig through your archives!

 To make sure that your best content does not get buried six feet under, you need to create hub pages.
 These are pages that collect posts on a particular topic and structure them in an easy-to-follow tutorial.